dosbox-staging/archived-discussions-for-dosbox-staging/README.md

-# archived-discussions-for-dosbox-staging
-Archived discussions for the DOSBox Staging repository
+# Archived discussions for the DOSBox Staging repository

 This repository exists because GitHub (currently) [lacks the ability to archive discussions](https://github.com/community/community/discussions/3244).